In today’s competitive business world, having a solid marketing kit can make all the difference.

 Whilst your marketing kit is a collection of separate assets, not all assets will be useful in every scenario.

-For example, if you’re attending an exhibition or trade show, giving out your business card or promotional products makes more sense than handing out a case study.
-There is no need to give away your entire marketing kit at once, as you can tailor your package for the individual end user.
+If you’re attending an exhibition or trade show, giving out your business card or promotional products makes more sense than handing out a case study.

-Let’s take a look at what can be included in your own marketing kit.
+Let’s take a look at what should be included in your own marketing kit.

-This folder brings all of your marketing materials together and keeps everything organised.
-You can pick these up relatively cheap from stationary shops such as Staples and give your clients something tangible.
+You can pick these up relatively cheap from stationery shops and give your clients something tangible to hold onto.

 If you’ve got the budget, then custom-printed folders are the best option.
 That way you can truly convey your offering and grab people’s attention from the moment they receive it.

-If you were handed a blank green folder with no branding on, that’s just stuffed with loads of documents, you’d be pretty disengaged.
-And that’s without even opening it.
+Imagine how you would feel if you were handed a blank folder with no branding on, that’s just stuffed with loads of documents.
+I know I’d feel pretty disengaged and wouldn’t be excited to open it.

 Give your customers a reason to delve into your presentation folder to find out more about what you do.